panda3d/panda3d-docs/programming/physics/builtin/enabling-physics-on-a-node.rst

 Enabling physics on a node
 ==========================

-The ActorNode is the component of the physics system that tracks interactions and applies them to a model.
+The :class:`~panda3d.physics.ActorNode` is the component of the physics system that tracks interactions and applies them to a model.
 The calculations factor in the amount of time elapsed between frames, so the physics will be robust against changes in framerate.

 To enable a node for physics, attach it to an ActorNode.
 An ActorNode's position and orientation can be updated automatically by the physics system,